cyprienruffino/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
- I am a third-year Ph.
-D student in the LITIS Lab at INSA Rouen Normandy, under the supervision of Romain Hérault and the direction of Gilles Gasso.
+ I did my PhD at the LITIS Lab at INSA Rouen Normandy, under the supervision of Romain Hérault and the direction of Gilles Gasso.
 I am interested in deep learning and deep generative models, especially in the conditioning of generative adversarial networks.